 “Really soon after 1492 when Columbus arrived in the Americas, these foods…got across the world....including sweet potatoes, which will grow where nothing else will grow,” says Waley Cohen.
 “Some smart official...realized he could address the risk of famine by growing this strange new crop...which meant that [the sweet potato] was the foundation of the population expansion...by the 1700s the population of China more than doubled.
 So it’s about demography as well.
 Food is about everything.”

-Victoria Fu ‘20 a business and finance major who is also minoring in mathematics and history says that courses like Food and Drugs in Chinese History have shown her a different approach to studying history -- a subject that she has been passionate about since middle school.
+Victoria Fu ‘20 a business and finance major who is also minoring in mathematics and history says that courses like Food in Chinese History have shown her a different approach to studying history -- a subject that she has been passionate about since middle school.

 Throughout the semester, students read chapters from Of Tripod and Palate -- a compendium of scholarly writings on food, politics, and religion in China.
 Textbook reading is supplemented by additional primary texts such as, “Cloud Forest Hall Collection of Rules for Drinking and Eating” by Ni Zan, a Yuan Dynasty painter, and Yuan Mei’s Recipes from the Garden of Contentment (Pinyin: Suiyuan Shidan), a well-known 18th-century collection of recipes and culinary advice.